discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 The vendor works until 3.30pm UK time.
 Therefore, where their turnaround times are specified in hours, this excludes the period of from 3.30pm UK time to 3.30am UK time the following day.
 Indian Bank holidays - a list of which will be supplied.
+**ExeterPremedia please supply**

+######General note on new procedure (for production):
+Production now export from the "Export System" as soon as an article enters this stage (no QC checks) No manual movement on PaW between the stages - all movement is done on ECS and that is messaged back to PaW The ECS stages will mirror PaW stages.

 ##Export process